FreeBSD-15.0 qcow2 images readme

 Note!
 You can use "vi" or "mc -u" (Midnight Commander) to edit files.
 I use "mc -u" to edit files, it's faster and easier.

-You'll need the following info about your server:
+You'll need the following info about your server from your VPS provider:

 gateway: eg. 111.222.333.1